 I had to overcome many challenges during my time in Amanda's lessons.
 Before I had worked with Amanda I was never very comfortable sharing my artistic creations.
 After these lessons, I had gained the required confidence to now share my artwork.
 I discovered that artwork can be quite peaceful and calming.
 I also think that you should never know what your artwork is going to be.
 Intermediate Student, Tyee Elementary

 Over the course of five sessions, students will use sketchbook studies and non-permanent, time-based material studies to gain a greater understanding of themselves, their social groups, their values, strengths, and passions.
 We will use collections to identify experiences, interests, and objects that are personally meaningful.
 Mapping, categorizing and documenting these experiences will create opportunities for interconnectedness and idea generation.
 We will explore mark making, blind drawing, collaboration, intuitive drawing and other techniques as appropriate to develop a visual language.
 The work of contemporary artists who use collections will also be discussed.
 Suitable for grades 1-7.

-Continuing the work from part one, over the next five sessions students will be encouraged to develop their newly found visual language, using stitching and printing techniques as tools for mark making.
+Continuing the work from part one, over the next five sessions students will be encouraged to develop their newly found visual language, using age appropriate artistic techniques such as mark-making, stitching, weaving, dyeing.
+Amanda will determine the techniques used based on collaborative discussion with teaching staff.
 We will work through the full creative process from concept to execution.
 The work will be highly individual and students will be encouraged to carefully consider how their concept and technique work together to communicate meaning.
 Discussion and feedback from peers, educators and Amanda will inform the work.
 Extensions of this project could include a community exhibition or learning fair or a written artist statement component.
 Suitable for grades 1-7.